 - i.
 Minimum building height regulations do not apply to public utility buildings. - ii.
 Building design standards for structures on a site apply, unless it can be shown that incorporating certain elements impacts operations and/or creates a public safety issue.
-The Planning Director shall approve the exceptions to design standards. - 51.
-Amend Section 15.8.4, "Prescribed Conditions", subsection 9.b.ii by updating the section reference.
-In addition, update subsection 9.b.iii by adjusting the standard for consistency between ordinance sections.
-The revised Section 15.8.4.9.b.ii and 15.8.4.9.b.iii shall read as follows: - ii.
-A buffer yard as per Section 15.6.5 15.6.6 is required within all side and rear setback zones. - iii.
-Public uUtility equipment located adjacent to a frontage shall be screened with a solid fence or decorative wall, constructed of wood or vinyl posts and planks, brick, finished masonry, or stone, and a minimum of six feet and a maximum of eight feet in height.
-Such fence shall be set back seven feet from a required setback line.
-One evergreen shrub, at least two feet in height at installation and with a minimum spread of two feet, shall be planted for every five linear feet of perimeter area length, spaced linearly on-center, along the outside of the fence.
-Shrubs shall be listed on the approved plant list in the Approved Plant Species located in the Charlotte Land Development Standards Manual. - 52.
-Amend Section 15.8.4, "Prescribed Conditions", subsection A, "Principal Uses", subsection 10, "Public Utility Equipment", by removing the terms, "public" and "vinyl" from Section 15.8.4.A.9.b.
-In addition, add text to the title indicating this is a principal use.
+The Planning Director shall approve the exceptions to design standards. - Amend Section 15.8.4, "Prescribed Conditions", subsection A, "Principal Uses", subsection 10, "Public Utility Equipment", by 1) removing the terms, "public" and "or vinyl", and "located adjacent to a frontage" from Section 15.8.4.A.9.b, 2) capitalizing the term "Utility", 3) add text to the title indicating this is a principal use, and 4) update section references.
 The revised Section 15.8.4.A.9.b shall read as follows: